hobru/DSAGTechXChange-Neptune-PowerPlatform/README.md

   ![Power Automate](images/21-HTTPAction.png)

 - Add the URL to the Endpoint on the SAP/Neptune side
+- TODO!!!
+Where / when do I get the URL from Netpune??

 - This is how the flow overall should look like
   ![Power Automate](images/23-PA-Flow.png)